KPR559/digital_twin_prototype/README.md

-# 🏗️ Escalator Digital Twin -- AI-Based Predictive Maintenance System
+# 🏗️ Digital Twin of an Asset -- AI-Based Predictive Maintenance System

 ## 📌 Overview

-The **Escalator Digital Twin** is an AI-powered virtual replica of an escalator that monitors asset health, detects anomalies, predicts Remaining Useful Life (RUL), and provides maintenance recommendations in real time.
+The **Asset Digital Twin (Prototype Demonstrated Using an Escalator Asset)** is an AI-powered virtual replica of an escalator that monitors asset health, detects anomalies, predicts Remaining Useful Life (RUL), and provides maintenance recommendations in real time.

 This project demonstrates how AI + Digital Twin technology can enable **predictive maintenance** instead of reactive maintenance.

 ------------------------------------------------------------------------